14. PERENNIAL PHILOSOPHY

 Schuon later spent much time in America, where he demonstrated an empathy for the Plains Indians, being adopted by Sioux and Crow families.
 Probably his most well known book is The Transcendent Unity of Religions (1953).
 His influential follower Martin Lings (d.2005) subsequently contributed a biography of the prophet of Islam which gained acclaim in the Muslim world.
 See Lings, Muhammad: His Life Based on the Earliest Sources (1983).

 Along with Schuon and Guenon, Coomaraswamy is regarded as one of the three founders of perennialism or the “Traditionalist School.”
 Yet his writings are very different from those of Guenon, exhibiting more scholarship.
-Guenon neglected Buddhism, but Coomaraswamy integrated this factor.
-Guenon dwelt primarily upon Christianity, Islam, and Hinduism, and was critical of Buddhism as a Hindu heresy, having been misled by some Hindus he had encountered.
+Guenon neglected Buddhism, while Coomaraswamy integrated this factor.
+Guenon dwelt primarily upon Christianity, Islam, and Hinduism.
+He was critical of Buddhism as a Hindu heresy, having been misled by some Hindus he had encountered.
 This drawback worried some of his acquaintances, including Schuon and Marco Pallis.
-It was not until 1946 that Guenon acknowledged the error, and Pallis emphasised that there were many pages in the books of Guenon that needed revision accordingly.
-See Martin Lings on Rene Guenon.
+Not until 1946 did Guenon acknowledge the error.
+Pallis emphasised that there were many pages in the books of Guenon needing revision accordingly (Martin Lings, "Rene Guenon," Sophia Vol. 1 no. 1, 1995).

 l to r: Ananda K. Coomaraswamy, Aldous Huxley